ronnygunawan/analyzers/README.md

 Best used together with [Microsoft.CodeAnalysis.FxCopAnalyzers](https://www.nuget.org/packages/Microsoft.CodeAnalysis.FxCopAnalyzers/) and [Roslynator](https://www.nuget.org/packages/Roslynator.Analyzers/)

+### Q: There is nothing wrong with my code.
+How do I get rid of the warnings?
+You can either:
+1. Set the diagnostic severity to None, or
+2. Suppress the warning and write your justification

+### Q: I think one of the warnings is important and I don't want my developers to get away with it.
+How do I do it?
+You can set the diagnostic severity to Error.
+This will prevent build from succeeding.

+To learn more about changing diagnostic severity and suppressing warnings, visit: https://docs.microsoft.com/en-us/visualstudio/code-quality/use-roslyn-analyzers?view=vs-2019

 ## Analyzers:
 ### 1. Do not await asynchronous operation inside a loop
 ```cs